Decibel-byte/Docker_Project_NextCloud/README.md

     mysql -h 172.17.0.0/16 (your MySQL container IP) -u (username) -p
  ## F) Docker-Compose
 Install a docker-compose software from https://docs.docker.com/compose/install.
-Make a mycompose file using
+Make a compose file using

     mkdir mycompose.
 You can create/edit your docker-compose file using